Bursaries and scholarships

 You don't need to apply for this bursary.
 Your national student finance service will share information about your eligibility with the University.
 However, if you or your sponsor(s) advised Student Finance that you did not want to share information with the University for bursary assessment purposes, we will not be able to check your bursary eligibility until this consent is in place.

 We'll contact you if you're eligible for the NTU Bursary.
-We'll send the letter to the address held by your national student finance service and a copy will also be on your Student Finance Portal.
+We'll send the letter to the address held by your national student finance service and a copy will also be on your Student Finance Portal within the inbox.

 When will I receive confirmation?